Who Is This Credit Card Best For?

 Delta SkyMiles Platinum Card’s Excellent Perks

-There are many benefits that credit cards offer, but a few stand out in our editors’ minds as “excellent.”
-The Delta SkyMiles Platinum Card has these:
+There are many benefits that credit cards offer, but a few stand out to our editors’ as going beyond what’s often offered by travel credit cards.
+Including the following:

 - Airline companion pass: This card comes with a companion certificate you can redeem for a round-trip flight in Main Cabin economy upon renewal of your account.
 (You’ll still be on the hook for up to $75 in taxes and fees.)